Daylily-Informatics/daylily/docs/quickinstall.md

 Please refer to the pcluster docs to verify your cli user has the appropriate permissions to create and manage the resources necessary for the cluster.
 [AWS Parallel Cluster Permissions](https://docs.aws.amazon.com/parallelcluster/latest/ug/iam.html).

 ###### Two Inline Policies To Add To The CLI User
+Add 'inline json' policies to the user who will be running the `pcluster` commands.
+These policies are necessary for the `pcluster` headnode to manage spot instances and query spot price histories.

 **pcluster-omics-analysis-fleet**
 - Add this inline policy to the cli user from the aws iam user dashboard.
 It allows the pcluster headnode to manage spot instances.
 If missing, you might be able to spin up a head but not be able to add spots.
 Name it `pcluster-omics-analysis-fleet`.
 ```json